carsweshau/POREquality/README.md

 POREquality has currently only been tested on Ubuntu, although provided the dependencies are met it (in theory) should be able to run on other [operating systems](#Future development).

 POREquality requires pandoc to be installed, which we recommend you do via your package manager.

-* __Currently these R packages are required__:
+Currently these R packages are required:

    * data.table
    * flexdashboard
    * dplyr
    * plyr
    * ggplot2
    * knitr
    * optparse
    * RColorBrewer
    * reshape2

 ## Installation